-I am an expert in perimeter security and retail and pedestrian safety.
-I am also co-founder of the Storefront Safety Council.
+I am a co-founder of the Storefront Safety Council.
 I consult with industry, with companies, and as an expert in litigation involving the foreseeability and preventability of vehicle-into-building and vehicle-into-pedestrian crashes nationally.

 Driver Age Distribution

 100 times a day, over 16,000 injured annually, as many as 2600 killed each year!

 And it doesn't have to be this way...

 Our Storefront crash statistics are the most complete ever assembled for accidents of this type.
 As of 2022 our database contains more than 25,000 analyzed accidents and an additional 15,000 additional accidents collected but not analyzed (and not included in our statistical reporting).
 Analysis includes statistics on causation of crashes, age of drivers, and types of buildings or businesses most frequently struck by vehicles.
 We have cooperated with the Texas Traffic Institute at Texas A&M University.
 More and more trends seem to be developing and becoming more clear.

 In July of 2003 tragedy struck the Santa Monica Farmer's Market.
 A 4500 pound Buick driven by an 86 year-old man became a weapon of mass destruction, killing 10 people and injuring 63.
 Shortly after this incident I was contacted by the press and attorneys who asked if I could help explain how this might have been prevented...